 The primary activity of the charity is fundraising and allocating funds to the best research projects through a rigorous grant assessment process.
 Neuroblastoma UK also organises a biennial Neuroblastoma Research Symposium, bringing the UK funding, research and clinical communities together with international experts for presentations, discussion and collaboration.
 We particularly encourage younger researchers and those new to the field to participate.
 In conjunction with the Children’s Cancer & Leukaemia Group, the charity produces a comprehensive information booklet about neuroblastoma for parents and families.

-As a medium-sized charity currently run exclusively by volunteers, with no paid staff, Neuroblastoma UK faces important choices over how to manage the ever-increasing demand for funding.
+As a medium-sized charity Neuroblastoma UK faces important choices over how to manage the ever-increasing demand for funding.
 We are now looking to recruit volunteers to support Trustees in their roles.

 We are therefore asking you, our supporters and fundraisers, to help shape how the charity makes the greatest difference for children diagnosed with neuroblastoma in the future.